Menu

 Year 7

 Medieval England 1066 – 1485.
 We investigate why William Duke of Normandy defeated King Harold at the Battle of Hastings and how the Normans kept control of England.
 We also look at why the Medieval Church was so powerful and what life was like as a peasant.
-Our final piece of work is an in depth study into the mystery of the princes who disappeared in the Tower of London in 1483.
+Our final piece of work is an in-depth study into the mystery of the princes who disappeared in the Tower of London in 1483.

 Early Modern England c.1500 – 1603.
-Students at first learn about the English Reformation and how iconic Monarchs such as Henry VIII, Mary I and Elizabeth I brought about religious changes that affected people’s lives.
+Students learn about the English Reformation and how iconic Monarchs such as Henry VIII, Mary I and Elizabeth I brought about religious changes that affected people’s lives.

 Year 8

 The growth of British towns, c.1750 – 1900.
-Pupils will engage in learning about how increases in the population and industrialisation contributed towards major changes in living conditions.
+Students will engage in learning about how increases in the population and industrialisation contributed towards major changes in living conditions.
 We learn about the living conditions for the poor in slums and workhouses and how such poor living conditions led to outbreaks of cholera.

 The Road to Emancipation.
 We study the growth of the Transatlantic Slave Trade and treatment and conditions for African slaves during “the Middle Passage” and on a slave plantation.
-Our work then moves to the 20th Century, where we look at like for Black Americans during the era of segregation and the roles of key individuals such as Rosa Parks, Martin Luther King and Malcolm X in winning Black Americans greater equality.
+Our work then moves to the 20th Century, where we look at what it was like for Black Americans during the era of segregation and the roles of key individuals such as Rosa Parks, Martin Luther King and Malcolm X in winning Black Americans greater equality.

 Year 9